thinklikeadesigner/DS-and-Algos/README.md

 ## repo structure

 I really don't have a way to organize content yet, since this is a personal wiki.
 Though, I'm trying to link relevant sections to eachother.
 There are leetcode/hackerrank solutions on here but I don't have the problem statements.
-Although, I plan on adding those later so you can do the problems yourselves.
+Although, I plan on adding links to a notion of the problem statement later so you can do the problems yourselves.

 ## more resources
 Some of the files have links to content I found useful while understanding the data structure or algorithm.